astroquackers/gmosfc/Documentation.md

     import gmosfc as gfc

-We can know run functions avaiable in gmosfc as
+We can now run functions avaiable in gmosfc as

     gfc.gmos_blindoffset()